Understanding your menstrual cycle can help you get pregnant faster.

 If the egg isn’t fertilized within 24 hours, it dies, and your chances of conception are gone in that cycle.

-Read more: How does conception happen?
+Read more: When does conception occur?

 The luteal phase: Getting ready for pregnancy